404-Server-Not-Found/Raspbian-Power-Loss-Monitor/README.md

 sudo apctest
 ```

-if you see an out put similar to this, everything is working so far.
+if you see an output similar to this, everything is working so far.

 ```shell
 2017-07-14 21:32:10 apctest 3.14.10 (13 September 2011) debian